-The Court uses the standard Jury Questionnaire administered by the Jury Office, amended to include some case specific questions, in most cases prior to trial.
-In advance of jury selection, the Jury Office will provide to counsel for the parties completed Juror Questionnaires returned by prospective jurors.
-The Court will hold a hearing prior to jury selection to determine whether any respondents should be excused in light of their answers.
+I utilize the standard Jury Questionnaire administered by our Jury Office, amended to include some case specific questions, in most cases prior to trial.
+In advance of jury selection, the Jury Office will provide to counsel for the parties completed Juror Questionnaires returned by prospective jurors who have not been excused on the basis of hardship.
+I will hold a hearing prior to jury selection to determine whether any respondents should be excused in light of their answers.